Adult social care

 The Care Act

-There are different ways to pay for care and support, and help is also available for people who give unpaid care and support to an adult family member or friend.
+There are different ways to pay for care and support.
+Help is also available for people who give unpaid care and support to an adult family member or friend.

-• a requirement for councils to meet a national minimum threshold for people's care and support needs.
-This makes the criteria for deciding who can receive help more consistent across the country.
+• a requirement for councils to meet a national minimum threshold for people's care and support needs

 • support for carers to make it easier for carers to get direct help with caring